ThemeBoy/SportsPress/includes/sportspress/readme.txt

 When you upgrade to one of the SportsPress Pro licenses, you can simply activate the Pro version without losing any of your data.
 Please note that we recommend that you do a complete backup whenever you make big changes to your website.

 == Changelog ==

+= 2.6.18 =
+* Fix - Prevent OpenStreetMap scripts from loading when Google Maps is active via SportsPress Pro.

 = 2.6.17 =
 * Tweak - Only show welcome screen on major version upgrade.